vibhor-5/bivae-implementation/README.md

 # BiVAE Implementation

 This project implements a Bilateral Variational Autoencoder (BiVAE) for collaborative filtering, specifically designed for recommendation systems.
-The implementation is based on the paper "Bilateral Variational Autoencoder for Collaborative Filtering" and provides a modular, efficient, and scalable solution for recommendation tasks.
+The implementation is based on the paper ["Bilateral Variational Autoencoder for Collaborative Filtering" from the WSDM'21 proceedings](https://dl.acm.org/doi/10.1145/3437963.3441759) and provides a modular, efficient, and scalable solution for recommendation tasks.

 ## Project Structure